 On the other hand, a sustained vertical component of wind velocity added vectorially to the gliders sink rate will give a sustained modification of its flight path.

-Alternatively if the bird wants to maintain height in such a 1m/s up-draught, it can dive to increase its airspeed such thatits sink rate is 1m/s down at 1G according to the polar diagram, which will then equal the vertical wind current.
+Alternatively if the pilot wants to maintain height in such a 1m/s up-draught, he can dive to increase his airspeed such that his sink rate is 1m/s down at 1G, according to the polar diagram, which will then equal the vertical wind current.

-If the vertical current is caused by a passing ocean wave or a thermal then this would be a valid method of soaring similar to hill soaring practiced by birds and glider pilots over land.
-Such an effect can be seen when pelicans soar at constant height, along a swell approaching a shore with perhaps an off-shore breeze.
+If the vertical air current is caused by a passing ocean wave then, for the albatross, this would be a valid method of soaring similar to hill soaring practiced by birds and glider pilots over land.
+Such an effect can indeed be seen when pelicans soar parallel to the shore, at constant height, along a swell approaching the shore with perhaps an off-shore breeze.